somasis/musl-wiki/contacts.md

 # IRC

-The #musl channel on the Freenode IRC network is where we discuss musl.
+The #musl channel on the Libera IRC network is where we discuss musl.